samt11345/Deal-Dive/README.md

 # Description

 This is an alternative market app where users can quickly and casually sell items on their own merits mostly focusing in fashion.
-Users can inspect listings and create ones themselves in different categories. 🧥 👖 🥾
+Users can inspect listings, compare to listings on Amazon and create ones themselves in different categories. 🧥 👖 🥾

-In addition there is a login system so that a user can create an account and then create their listings via a form in which a URL image can be used.
+In addition there is a login system so that a user can create an account and then create their listings via a form in which a URL image can be used. (suggestion Imgur)

 Table of Contents
 - [Description](#Decription)